-Winter for some folks might mean warm cosy fires, and it can often be tempting to curl up on the sofa with a nice mug of hot chocolate, and a favourite movie or book.
+Winter for some folks might mean warm cozy fires, and it can often be tempting to curl up on the sofa with a nice mug of hot chocolate, and a favorite movie or book.

-But with a focus on our personal health and fitness, we realise that housesitting helps us to maintain a healthy travel lifestyle.
+But with a focus on our personal health and fitness, we realize that housesitting helps us to maintain a healthy travel lifestyle.

 Health with Exercise